 let slip that it was in fact Sigurd who had rescued her, Brynhildr plotted against him.
 She accused Sigurd of taking her virginity, spurring Gunnar to arrange Sigurd's murder.

-BRYNMOR m Welsh
+Brynmor m Welsh

 From the Welsh place name Brynmawr

-BRYONY f English (Rare)
+Bryony f English (Rare)

 From the name of a type of Eurasian vine, formerly used as medicine.
 It ultimately derives from Greek βρύω (bryo)

-BUCK m English
+Buck m English

 From an English nickname meaning simply "buck, male deer", ultimately from Old English bucc

-BUDDHA m History
+Buddha m History

 in Sanskrit.
 This is a title applied to Siddhartha Gautama, the founder of Buddhism, as well as to a handful of other enlightened individuals.

-BUDDY m English
+Buddy m English

 .
 It probably originated as a nursery form of the word brother

-BUFFY f English
+Buffy f English

-Diminutive of ELIZABETH
+Diminutive of Elizabeth

 , from a child's pronunciation of the final syllable.
-It is now associated with the main character from the television series 'Buffy the Vampire Slayer
+It is now associated with the main character from the television series Buffy the Vampire Slayer

 Burak m Turkish